FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 # Button Usage

 This set up includes commands for pressing buttons provided that the user runs commands that will tell it where the buttons are.
 Dictating "update insert math" will tell the system that the insert math button is located at the cursor's current position.
 Dictating "update math return" will tell the system that the cursor's current position is the position to click on to return to editing math.
+Dictating "update equation editor" tells the system that the cursor's current position is the position to click on to toggle the equation editor.
+Dictating "update edit math" tells the system that the cursor's current position is the position of the edit math button.

 The following commands can be used after the mouse positions are properly configured:

 Dictating "insert math" will click the insert math button, then click back into the editor, and then select the text.

 Dictating "math save" will perform the same actions as the insert math command but will also switch to the word document that the math is being inserted into and save the math after it gets inserted before clicking back into the editor.

+Dictating "equatio edit" will click the edit math button and then, after a pause, click back into the editor.
+This command can be used even when equatio is not the current application or is even not running.

+Dictating "equatio editor" or "equatio equation editor" will click the equation editor button.
+This command can be used even when equatio is not the current application or is even not running.

 # Settings
 Settings can be adjusted in the settings.talon file.